I tried to use Workspace Studio and GAS to automatically aggregate Meet minutes, convert them to Markdown, and make them usable locally

 Google Workspace Studio

 Google Workspace Studio is a no-code platform for creating, managing, and sharing AI agents on Google Workspace.
-By simply describing what you want to automate in natural language, you can build workflows between Workspace apps like Gmail, Drive, Sheets, etc. It was announced in December 2025 and is being rolled out gradually.
-I am using the Gemini Enterprise plan.
-Google Workspace Studio cannot be used with personal accounts (free).
+You can build workflows across Workspace apps like Gmail, Drive, and Sheets just by describing what you want to automate in natural language.
+It was announced in December 2025 and is being rolled out gradually.
+I'm using the Gemini Enterprise plan.
+Google Workspace Studio is not available for personal (free) accounts.
 For details on supported editions, please check the official page.

 https://workspace.google.com/studio/